If you’re new to Panopto or would like to refresh your memory, this page will explain how to use the Panopto Recorder for Windows.

 Visit our Mac or Mobile pages if you are not using a Windows PC.Panopto Mac Recorder Panopto Mobile Apps

-This page explains how to capture your voice and screen.
-There are separate instructions if you would like to capture video and your screen or audio and a whiteboard/blackboard.How to make a Panopto recording: Video and screen How to make a Panopto recording: Audio and whiteboard / blackboard
+This page explains how to capture video of yourself and screen.
+There are separate instructions if you would like to capture audio and your screen or audio and a whiteboard/blackboard.How to make a Panopto recording: Audio and screen How to make a Panopto recording: Audio and whiteboard / blackboard

 Panopto is pre-installed in all our lecture theatres.
 Just search for Panopto in the Start Menu.

 To install Panopto on your University Windows staff PC use our guide Installing Panopto on a University Windows PC